 What Do You Know About Conflict Minerals?

-Where Are Conflict Minerals Located?
+Where Are Conflict Minerals Mined?

 Take note of this acronym, CAHRA, which means “conflict-affected and high-risk areas.”

+CAHRAs are regions in the world with natural resources that contain minerals in great demand, whether locally, regionally, or globally.
 Typically these regions also experience armed conflict, such as civil war, or have just finished a war and are in a post-conflict state that leaves them vulnerable to corruption.
 Additionally, these regions may see poor or non-existent governance that allows human rights violations and other violations of international law.

 An extensive, non-exhaustive list of CAHRAs can be found here.